bvalosek/bval-nft/packages/token-manifest/README.md

 Uses Pinata for IPFS pinning.

+## Overview

+This package contains the "source data" for my NFTs.
+This allows me to define and store all data/assets that are transformed into the actual NFT outputs (such as processed images and prepared metadata).

+No re-processing will occur for tokens that already exists, and generated files are checked into the repo intentionally.
+This is because the asset generation / preparation steps and functionality will evolve over time, but I want a concrete record of the actual minted information that is immutable on-chain.

 ## Building

 The following env vars must be set (`.env` in this directory will be sourced if present):